 And even if they do, they’re cheap and hardly work.

-Bring your own headphones on board to enjoy the entertainment, and if you can, go for noise cancelling headphones like these that will make your ears love you a lot more.
+Bring your own headphones (these are our favorite) on board to enjoy the entertainment, and if you can, go for noise cancelling headphones that will make your ears love you a lot more.

 Instead of finishing by telling you what to pack for a long haul flight, I’m going to tell you what not to pack.